Contract Net Protocol: Issues and extensions

 Another issue of the protocol is actually dealing with the task.
 In the original protocol, a contractor that makes a proposal commits to accomplish the task it has made a proposal on, whatever it takes.
 The failure of the task is only taken in consideration through the cancel message informing the manager that the task won't be addressed, without any sanction for the contractor.
-In the case where the agent are selfish, they therefore may have an incentive to make as many proposals as they can, and only fulfill the most profitable ones.
-In a collaborative context, the agent have no way to know if opting out from a task in order to commit to another one is good for the overall system.
+In the case where the agent is selfish, they therefore may have an incentive to make as many proposals as they can, and only fulfill the most profitable ones.
+In a collaborative context, the agent has no way to know if opting out from a task in order to commit to another one is good for the overall system.
 An extension of the protocol has been released in 1995 by Tuomas Sandholm and Victor Lesser in order to take these elements into account and define beforehand a commitment cost for the contractor to pay if they cannot accomplish the task.